When symptoms aren’t quite dementia, but aren’t normal either

-Mild cognitive impairment (MCI) causes memory and thinking problems beyond what’s normal for older adults and affects 10 – 15% of seniors.
+The issues could be caused by mild cognitive impairment (MCI).
+It causes memory and thinking problems beyond what’s normal for older adults and affects 10 – 15% of seniors.

 We explain what mild cognitive impairment is, the symptoms, how it’s diagnosed, causes and risk factors, and treatments.